 Barchester Healthcare Ltd

-Founded in 1992, Barchester Healthcare has quickly become one of the UK’s “Big Four”, the four largest for-profit care home providers.
-Over the years, the company has come under repeated scrutiny for providing sub-standard living conditions for its residents, with numerous Care Quality Commission (CQC) inspections rating Barchester homes as inadequate.
-During the COVID-19 pandemic, the care giant was criticized for a number of reasons, amongst them its secrecy regarding COVID-19 death numbers at its homes.
+Barchester Healthcare is one of the UK’s “Big Four” for-profit care home providers.
+Founded in 1992, it has come under repeated scrutiny for providing sub-standard living conditions for its residents by the UK Care Quality Commission (CQC) inspections.
+During the COVID-19 pandemic, it was criticized for its secrecy regarding COVID-19 death numbers at its homes.

 Residential and nursing care homes